 - Use a smartphone compliant with Bluetooth Specification Version 4.1 or later.

 - Turn on Bluetooth from the smartphone settings screen.

 - Pairing with the camera is not possible from the smartphone's Bluetooth settings screen.
 Install the dedicated app Camera Connect (free of charge) on the smartphone ().

-- Pairing with a previously paired smartphone is not possible if pairing information registered for another camera remains on the smartphone.
-In this case, remove the camera’s registration retained in the Bluetooth settings on the smartphone and try pairing again ().
+- A previously paired smartphone cannot be paired with the camera again if the camera's registration is retained on the smartphone.
+In this case, remove the camera's registration retained in the Bluetooth settings on the smartphone and try pairing again ().